8 Import Data

 Origin imports many file types: ASCII, CSV, Excel, binary files, and many third-party formats, including Matlab, pClamp, NI TDM and NetCDF.
 When working with Excel files, you have the choice of importing Excel data into Origin workbook (recommended) or open Excel file inside Origin.
 Origin also supports importing database files.

 Data files can be directly drag-and-dropped into Origin workspace, workbook, matrix or graph window to import them or by File: Import menu which will open dialog for user to customize the import further.
 For many import routines, multiple data files can be imported at once.

 If data are changed inside Origin or data file is changed, use the File: Re-Import Directly menu to reload the data, or use File: Re-Import... menu to change the import settings and reload the data.
 Starting with Origin 2015, reimport also supports Excel files with multiple sheets.

 Import settings can be saved inside the window to speed up the import process of data files with similar structure or saved as a dialog theme file (*.oth) for future use or share with others.
 When imported via the Import Wizard, settings can be saved to an Origin Import Filter file (*.oif) along with post-import processing instructions (in the form of LabTalk script).

-Finally File: Import menu is highly customizable to only show data types that apply to you or saved import themes that apply to you.
+Finally the File: Import menu can be customized to show only the data types or saved import Themes that you use.